moliver28/research-handbook/content/job-families/legal-and-corporate-affairs/director-legal-us/index.md

 ### Corporate

-The Director of Legal, Corporate collaborates on matters with clients across GitLab related to corporate governance and securities law compliance and related issues.
+The [Director of Legal, Corporate Development](https://handbook.gitlab.com/job-families/legal-and-corporate-affairs/corporate-development/#coporate-development) collaborates on matters with clients across GitLab related to corporate governance and securities law compliance and related issues.

 ### Commercial